 Interactive Data Labeling explained

-Interactive Data Labeling combines the traditional principle of labeling data (known in the Machine Learingdomain) with novel interactive techniques (provided with the Information Visualization and Visual Analytics domain).
+Interactive Data Labeling combines the traditional principle of labeling data (known in the domain) with novel interactive techniques (provided with the Machine Learing and Information Visualization domain).
 Active learning is a technique that is often applied in the machine learning context to label data more effectively.
 Interactive Data Labeling builds upon active learning, and conflates the approach with additional techniques from visual data analysis.
 As such, Interactive Data Labeling combines the strength of humans and machines in the tedious process of labeling (large) data sets.
+Visual Analytics

 Visual Similarity Perception of Directed Acyclic Graphs: A Study on Influencing Factors and Similarity Judgment Strategies